 It must be hard for the parents to watch their child struggle while trying to adjust to a new learning environment when they return to school after such a long break.
 At IIHAP, we are committed to helping both parents and children recover from the misbalance pandemic has caused in their life.
 We aim to train and prepare children for the new learning experience waiting out there.
 The program takes on a drug-free initiative and includes only physical exercises and activities for the brain.
 Many programs are designed and conducted to build a foundation over which a strong learning experience can be created.
 Furthermore, special therapies are available for children struggling with attention issues or learning disabilities to help them catch up faster with their studies.

 As we have covered already how each child is different and how they all have their own unique style of learning, programs at IIAHP are designed keeping this fact in mind.
 Our programs show early results and many parents have felt a sigh of relief by relying on the learning approach developed by the professionals at IIAHP.
-Parents who were earlier facing troubles participated in our programs and saw visible progress in the learning behavior and memory retention of their children.
+Parents who were earlier facing troubles participated in our programs and saw visible progress in the learning behaviour and memory retention of their children.
 Not just their learning has improved but it has resulted in better memory and knowledge retention in the children.
 Interested parents can learn more about our programs by contacting IIAHP Chandigarh to see which program is most suited for your children and help them accordingly.